SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 );
 ```

-We don't necessarily need to use a cylinder and you can experiment with other shapes such as a sphere to possibly get interesting results but we will be sticking with a cylinder to most closely resemble a tree.
+We don't necessarily need to use a cylinder and you can experiment with other shapes such as a sphere to possibly get interesting results but here we will be sticking with a cylinder to most closely resemble a tree.

 ### Rotating branches